evpv-simulator/evpv/README.md

 ### Planned features

 - Adding more examples
-- Create a readthedocs
 - Make a contributing guide
 - Write some unit tests
+- Add weekends
+- Add more "smart charging" strategies, such as PV-aligned charging

 ## Scientific publications
 [1] Jérémy Dumoulin et al. 2025.
 A modeling framework to support the electrification of private transport in African cities: A case study of Addis Ababa.
 African Transportation Research, 100064. [https://doi.org/10.1016/j.aftran.2025.100064](https://doi.org/10.1016/j.aftran.2025.100064).